 Things to look for before you modify your 4WD.

 When it comes to getting the best out of your 4WD the idea of modifying the vehicle comes to mind.
 Especially when you need it to perform its best in rough terrain.
 At Indrotech we have found through our 20 years of dealing with 4×4 driveshafts that when raising your vehicle things can go wrong.
-Whether it be a Nissan Patrol a Toyota Hilux or any other popular 4WD people will always modify it to suit their needs; be it rock climbing, 4 wheel diving or just “bush-bashing”.
+Whether it be a Nissan Patrol a Toyota Hilux or any other popular 4WD people will always modify it to suit their needs; be it rock climbing, 4 wheel driving or just “bush-bashing”.
 But before you start we just wanted to give you a few hints on what to look out for to give you the best chance of it doing it right.

 1. What the Manufacturer intended